apache/incubator-brooklyn/docs/start/walkthrough/index.md

 }
 {% endhighlight %}

+### Runtime: the Web Console

-Launch this Brooklyn "Application", specifying a target location, and our application is deployed.
+Run this Brooklyn "Application", specifying a target location, and our application is deployed.
-Amazon has been used here, but lots of targets are supported (using [jclouds](http://jclouds.org)) as well as fixed IP addresses or even everything to localhost (very handy for dev/test, and with port conflicts resolved automatically).
+Amazon is used in these screenshots, but lots of targets are supported (using [jclouds](http://jclouds.org)) including fixed IP addresses and private clouds, or just localhost (very handy for dev/test, and with port conflicts resolved automatically!).

 [![Web Console](walkthrough-webconsole-map-w700.png "Web Console")](walkthrough-webconsole-map.png)